AdobeDocs/target.fr-FR/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#allowlist}
+## Create allowlists that specify hosts that are authorized to send Target requests to Target. {#allowlist}

-You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target].
-Tous les autres hôtes générant des appels obtiendront une réponse d’erreur d’autorisation commentée.
-Par défaut, tout hôte qui contient un appel de mbox est enregistré avec [!DNL Target] dans l’environnement Production et a accès à toutes les activités actives et approuvées.
-If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content.
-Tous les hôtes continueront à apparaître dans la liste des [!UICONTROL hôtes] et les environnements pourront continuer à être utilisés pour grouper ces hôtes et attribuer différents niveaux à chacun d’eux, par exemple si l’hôte peut voir les campagnes actives et/ou inactives.
+You can create an allowlist that specifies hosts (domains) that are authorized to send [!DNL Target] requests to [!DNL Target].
+Tous les autres hôtes qui génèrent des requêtes obtiendront une réponse d’erreur d’autorisation commentée.
+By default, any host that contains a [!DNL Target] request registers with [!DNL Target] in the [!UICONTROL Production] environment and has access to all active and approved activities.
+If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make [!DNL Target] requests and receive [!DNL Target] content.
+All hosts will continue to display in the [!UICONTROL Hosts] list, and environments can still be used to group these hosts and assign different levels to each, such as whether the host can see active and/or inactive activities.

 Pour créer une liste autorisée :